-The start and reference of scale – City of Oulu
+The City of Oulu

-The 65th parallel crosses the city just south of the city center.
-There are no formal signs of the latitude crossing.
-It merely is an imaginary line, even if a very important one for my blog topic.
+important one for my blog topic.
 The image above shows the exact spot where the parallel 65 rather unceremoniously crosses the road from the west.
 The building used to be one of the many in this area of car dealerships, which today are driven outside of the busiest shopping districts.

 The image on the right shows the snow status today as presented on the Foreca weather service page.
 The red line is showing the approximate location of the 65th parallel.
 See how neatly it dissects the country in two halves, almost equal in height but also marking the snow-free spring conditions below the 65N.